oceanprotocol/pdr-backend/READMEs/dependencies.md

 If you upgrade selenium or dash[testing], you should check if these warnings are still present and remove the ignore statement in `pytest.ini` if they are not.

 #### Warnings related to plotly
-- `ignore:.*setDaemon\(\) is deprecated, set the daemon attribute instead.*:DeprecationWarning` -> due to usage of `kaleido` and `plotly`

-If you upgrade plotly, you should check if these warnings are still present and remove the ignore statement in `pytest.ini` if they are not.

 #### Warnings related to stopit
 - `ignore:.*pkg_resources is deprecated as an API.*:DeprecationWarning` -> due to usage of `stopit`, which is an older library and relies on older versions of `pkg_resources`.